osialek/homelab-k3s-proxmox/README.md

 - [x] NFS-CSI-DRIVER
 - [x] MetalLB
 - [ ] Homepage
-- [ ] NGINX Ingressclass
+- [x] NGINX Ingressclass
 - [ ] Zabbix

 ### TODO:

 - replace proxmox provider user (currently root is used, as of issues with setting on access via ssh to the proxmox nodes for other user)
-- move state to AWS S3 backend with state lock in S3 (as of latest Terraform version capabilities)
+- implement NAS data backups to AWS S3

 # Homelab Overview